zzm88/portmapping-nginx-proxy/README.md

 # portmapping-nginx-proxy

-say you have domain `domain.com` and you local app is serving on `frps.domain.com:7979` via frps+frpc.
+say you have domain `domain.com` and your local app is serving on `frps.domain.com:7979` via frps+frpc.
 Now you want to visit the website directly via `frps.domain.com(:80)` rather than via port `7979`.
 This project can map `frps.domain.com(:80)` to `frps.domain.com:7979`.